wp-plugins/tracking-code-manager/readme.txt

 *Release Date - 13/04/2015*

 * Insert a non-intrusive rate-us button (top-right of the screen)
+* Fixed a bug that notify Warning: sprintf(): Too few arguments in ../plugins/tracking-code-manager/includes/class-TCM-logger.php on line 55
 * Bugfix in metabox widget
 * Some translations corrected
 * Minor bugfixes